 In many instances, banks require account holders to have an account with the bank for a set period of time before they will meet such a request.

-The exact period of time each bank requires before issuing a bank reference letter varies.
+The exact period of time each bank requires before issuing a reference varies.
 However, in most cases, the time frame ranges between six months and one year.
 Of course, if obtaining a bank reference letter is important to you, make sure to check on the specific time frame required to obtain one before applying for an account there.

 If you do not have a bank account with a traditional (brick and mortar) bank, you might be wondering how to get a bank reference letter.
 For example, a common problem that people run into is that most EMI and fintech platforms do not issue bank reference letters.